 Education visionary and fourth-grade public school teacher John Hunter is optimistic about the fate of the world, despite its seemingly intractable problems.
 His positive attitude comes from decades of watching nine- and 10-year-olds solve the toughest global problems he can throw at them in an open-ended political science simulation he calls The World Peace Game.

-In it, Hunter's students spend eight weeks grappling with 50 complex, interlocking crises (famine, war, colossal debt, refugees, famine, climate change, etc.), and every year "they collectively decide to save the world," he says.
+In it, Hunter's students spend eight weeks grappling with 50 complex, interlocking crises (famine, war, colossal debt, refugees, wealth disparity, climate change, etc.), and every year "they collectively decide to save the world," he says.
 They also save it a different way every year, using new solutions each time.
 "They find infinite ways to do good—from the infinite gardens of their mind...There are as many good solutions as there are children in the world," says Hunter.

 Hunter first created the game in 1978 at an urban high school in Richmond, Virginia, where he'd landed his first teaching job.
 "We were studying Africa, so I thought, 'Why not put it on a game board?'
 So I took the continent of Africa, divided it into countries, divided the kids into teams, and said, 'Now what should we do with the continent?
 Well, there are a lot of great things, but let's look at the problems and fix them.
 Let's solve things.'"